Complex scaling approach to quasinormal modes of Schwarzschild and Reissner--Nordstr\"om black holes: Introduction

 At the same time, recent years have seen a variety of new developments in the analysis of black-hole QNMs.
 These include reformulations based on hyperboloidal slicing and spectral decompositions, which make the boundary behavior more regular and enable controlled mode expansions \cite{Ansorg:2016ztf,Jaramillo:2020tuu,PanossoMacedo:2024nkw}, as well as new analytic directions such as exact WKB approaches to black-hole quasinormal spectra \cite{Miyachi:2025ptm}.
 More algorithmic developments have also appeared for more complicated perturbation problems, including flexible spectral and hybrid numerical frameworks \cite{Pombo:2025urp}.
 Recent developments have also highlighted resonance phenomena associated with avoided crossings and exceptional points in black-hole ringdown \cite{Motohashi:2024fwt,PanossoMacedo:2025xnf,Takahashi:2025uwo}.
 Taken together, these works make it clear that the field is developing along a number of complementary directions.
 For the present paper, however, our emphasis is different: we seek a formulation that stays as close as possible to the resonance-theoretic and scattering-theoretic structure of the problem itself.

-The route we pursue is the complex scaling method (CSM).
+The route we pursue is the complex scaling method (CSM). \revone{Related complex-coordinate ideas were previously used by Vanzo and Zerbini~\cite{Vanzo:2004fy} in the asymptotic analysis of QNMs for multi-horizon black holes.
+Our focus here is different: we develop a finite-basis CSM framework for extracting low-lying QNM poles of Schwarzschild and Reissner--Nordstr\"om black holes, including the extremal limit.}

 Originally developed in resonance problems in atomic, molecular~\cite{Reinhardt:1982,Moiseyev:1979,Herbst:1981ew,Chu:1990,Telnov:2013}, and nuclear physics~\cite{Myo:2014ypa,Myo:2023heu,Guo:2010zzm,Matsumoto:2010mi,Kruppa:2013ala}, complex scaling reveals resonances as discrete eigenvalues of a non-Hermitian operator by rotating the asymptotic coordinate into the complex plane, while rotating the continuum away from the resonance sector \cite{Aguilar:1971ve,Balslev:1971vb,Simon1972BalslevCombes, Simon1979ECS,Moiseyev:1998gjp,Myo:2014ypa}.
 For the present problem, the significance of CSM is therefore not merely computational.
 Its importance is that it provides a framework in which the resonance problem itself can be represented as an eigenvalue problem in a mathematically meaningful way.
 In this sense, CSM sheds light on the very point where naive eigenvalue-based discretizations are most vulnerable: it offers a controlled representation of outgoing resonances as discrete spectral data of a complex-scaled operator, rather than treating the QNM boundary condition as an external numerical constraint imposed after the fact.

 The goal of this paper is to apply this viewpoint to black-hole perturbations in a systematic way.
 Concretely, we develop a CSM-based framework for computing QNM frequencies for the Schwarzschild and Reissner--Nordstr\"om families within a common spectral formulation.
 Schwarzschild serves as the essential benchmark, where the Regge--Wheeler and Zerilli--Moncrief problems are well understood and where one can compare with established results based on continued fractions and Green-function decompositions.
 The real target, however, is the extension to charged black holes, including the approach to the extremal Reissner--Nordstr\"om limit, where a formulation less dependent on special Frobenius structures is especially desirable.